han3zeng/political-science-ntu/textbook/1-politics-and-political-science/3-Theory-in-Political-Science.md

 * facts without theory are just meaningless and useless
     * facts with theory -> coherent whole.
 * Theory
-    * help your to ask right questions in right order
+    1. help your to ask right questions in right order
-    * Theories are suggestions as to how the facts should be organized
+    2. Theories are tested with observations
-    * Theories are tested with observations
+    3. Theories are suggestions as to how the facts should be organized

 ## Theoretical Frameworks